A/N: Thanks as always to RachelFish. One day, I will give her the best hug ever. And thank YOU for reading my words.

 She gives me a watery smile.
 "You've done so much, Edward."

 To me, it's nothing.
 I want to do much more, be so much more to her.
 As we stand here together, I watch her close herself off again.
-Her body language goes back to the tense posture she holds when she deems a subject closed for discussion.
+Her body language returns to the tense posture she holds when she deems a subject closed for discussion.
 I feel my own shoulders and jaw tense in response.
 And we're back to this.
 As soon as I think we're making some headway…

 "Want to head back?" she asks.